Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Our Branham ancestors originated in England or Ireland, depending on the source you use.
 The Irish Branham's were first recorded in County Kilkenny, Ireland.
 The Irish surname Branham comes from the old Irish name O'Brachain, which was a patronymic name based on the first name of the ancestor's father.
 The English surname is a place name indicating a homestead or dwelling.
 Surnames, as a rule, did not come into common use until the 1200's.

-William married our great-great grandmother, Arenna R. (last name unknown), about 1830 to 1832, probably in Tennessee or Georgia.
-Arenna was born about 1812, in North Carolina, according to census.
+William married our great-great grandmother, Arenna R. (last name unknown), about 1830 to 1832, in either Georgia or Tennessee.

-Appearing in Blount County about the same time as William, was Hannah Jane "Jennie" Branham.
-(It should be noted that William named one of his daughters Jane H. (Hannah?) and she was also sometimes called Jenny.)
+Appearing in Blount County, Alabama about the same time as William, was Hannah Jane "Jennie" Branham, who we believe was a sister to William.
+(Note: We have not found her listed as Virginia in any records, but since she was always called "Jennie", we assume that Virginia was part of her name.)
 Hannah Jane "Jennie" Branham was born January 26, 1819, in Georgia.
-She married Blake Tidwell on October 12, 1834, in Blount County, Alabama.
-As Jennie was only 15 years old at the time she married, a letter of consent was given by her mother, Fanny Branham.
-We assume that Jennie's father was dead or he would probably have written the letter, as was customary.
-Blake and Jennie Tidwell had several children, including Uriah, Francis, and Jeremiah.
-(It should also be noted that William named three of his children those same names.)
-We have so far been unable to document that William and Jennie were siblings, and that William was Fanny's son.
+She married Josiah Blake Tidwell on October 12, 1834, in Blount County.
+As Jennie was only 15 years old at the time she married, a letter of consent was written and signed by her mother, Fanny Branham.
+We assume that Jennie's father died prior to that date or he would have written the consent letter, as was customary.
+We have not been able to document that William and Jennie were siblings or that Fanny was William's mother, but many Tidwell family researchers also believe that was the case.

 Some members of the Branham family attended church at the Mt.
 Pisgah United Baptist Church of Christ.
 Minutes of the church meetings were transcribed by Douglas and Melba H. Lowe and printed in a book, Minutes of The United Baptist Church of Christ at Mt.
 Pisgah 1838-1880, Chepultepec (Allgood), Blount Co, Alabama.
 Our thanks to Melba for permission to print the following excerpts from those church minutes (the spelling is as it appears in the book):